mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 ----

 This project provides a set of scripts for setting up a comprehensive command-line-driven Python development environment on Ubuntu, including tools I frequently use, like `asdf`, `python-launcher`, `pipx`, `build`, `tox`, `pre-commit`, and `cookiecutter`.
+For AI assisted coding, it also installs [Aider](https://aider.chat/) and [Playwright](https://playwright.dev/python/docs/browsers#install-system-dependencies) with the chromium dependency.

 In addition to updating Ubuntu and installing dependencies and tools, it automatically installs the three latest minor versions of Python using [asdf](https://asdf-vm.com/) (via the [asdf-python](https://github.com/asdf-community/asdf-python) plugin, which uses [pyenv](https://github.com/pyenv/pyenv)) for development and testing.